billwear/maas-rad/originals/network-testing-deb-2-7-ui-2941.md

 <h2 id="heading--network-validation-scripts-and-testing">Network validation and testing scripts</h2>

 MAAS allows you to configure network connectivity testing in a number of ways.
 If MAAS can’t connect to the rack controller, deployment can’t complete.
 MAAS can check connectivity to the rack controller and warn you if there’s no link, long before you have to try and debug it.
 For example, if you can’t connect to your gateway controller, traffic can’t leave your network.
-MAAS can check this link and recognize that there’s no connectivity, which alleviates hard-to-detect network issues:
+MAAS can check this link and recognise that there’s no connectivity, which alleviates hard-to-detect network issues:

 <a href="https://discourse.maas.io/uploads/default/original/1X/c4f81cb3ef1a90f0a46fb62c893a4cc9f7e5f45a.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/c4f81cb3ef1a90f0a46fb62c893a4cc9f7e5f45a.jpeg"></a>